Contact Us

 2.2 Import a Notch Block as Compositing Layer

-This will create a dedicated layer for your block to run.
+This will create a dedicated Layer for your Block to run on.

 To do so head to the Compositing Tab and hit the “VR” button in the resource panel.
-Now lets import the “COMP_LAYER_Pixera_SHOWCASE” Block by selecting it and hit “open” to add it to our resources.
-It is now inside our Media Tree and we can drag and drop it onto our timeline.
+Now let's import the “COMP_LAYER_Pixera_SHOWCASE” Block by selecting it and hit “Open” to add it to our resources.
+It is now inside our Resources, and we can drag and drop it onto our Timeline.

 Adding all Notch Layers allows us to select which should currently be loaded by selecting the Notch Layer in the dropdown.
 We will also see all parameters for each Notch Layer and can change these values no matter what Notch Layer is selected.